 Because of the nature of the Representative’s work, scheduling is extremely important to the viability of his consulting and interim ministry.
 The Representative and your church’s Leaders will carefully and diligently plan for the calendar commitments they make to each other and respect those commitments once made.

-- The Representative and the Leaders will specify the term of this initial agreement (e.g., Fourth Quarter: October-December, 2018) and designate the particular dates that will be committed (e.g., October 6/7, 13/14, 20/21).
-All weekends committed to each other during the initial period of this agreement will be specified in the document “Schedule for Next Quarter” and attached to the present working agreement.
+- The Representative and the Leaders will specify the term of this initial agreement (e.g., Fourth Quarter: October-December, 2019) and designate the particular dates that will be committed (e.g., October 6/7, 13/14, 20/21).
+All weekends committed to each other during the initial period of this agreement will be specified in the online form found at http://interimministrypartners.com/schedule/.

 - In similar fashion, once those weekends have been reserved, your church agrees to honor those committed weekends and meet their financial responsibilities to the Representative.
-In the event that some prior commitment on the church calendar was overlooked in the planning process or some last minute change to the church calendar is made such that the Representative’s presence is not required at your church for a particular Sunday, your church is still responsible for paying the Representative’s fee for that weekend and covering whatever travel expenses might already have been incurred.
+In the event that some prior commitment on the church calendar was overlooked in the planning process or some last minute change to the church calendar is made such that the Representative’s presence is not required at your church for a particular Sunday, your church is responsible for negotiating a different weekend with the Representative if possible, and, if not, paying the Representative’s fee for that weekend and covering whatever travel expenses might already have been incurred.

-- Because of the vicissitudes of modern travel (weather-related delays, mechanical delays, cancelled flights), both the Representative and the Leaders of your church will need to demonstrate mutual trust and grace in the event that some problem arises that threatens the Representative’s ability to be present on a given weekend.
+- Because of the vicissitudes of modern travel (weather-related delays, mechanical delays, cancelled flights), both the Representative and the Leaders of your church will need to demonstrate mutual trust and grace in the event that some problem arises that threatens the Representative’s ability to be present on a given weekend or delays his travel home.
 For his part, the Representative agrees to do all he can to arrive in time to meet his obligations for the weekend (e.g., planning flight connections carefully, finding alternative means of transportation when necessary).
-Your church agrees to rearrange appointment schedules if the Representative arrives late or make alternative arrangements for speakers/teachers if he cannot arrive at all.
+Your church agrees to rearrange appointment schedules if the Representative is delayed or make alternative arrangements for speakers/teachers if he cannot arrive at all.
 Should a weekend be missed for such reasons, the Representative will forego his fee for the weekend and will negotiate with the airlines for a refund on the ticket.
-However, in the event the airline does not agree to a refund, your church will be responsible for covering the cost of the ticket.
+However, in the event the airline does not agree to a refund, your church will be responsible for covering any change fees involved.